<< Yesterday

 2005 St. Louis announces the franchise has broken its single-season attendance record of 3.43 million set in 1989.
 The first-place Cardinals have sold 3.45 million tickets for the team's farewell season at 40-year-old Busch Stadium.

-2006 For the first time in big-league history, both teams hit leadoff home runs in the first two innings of a game.
+2006 For the first time in big-league history, both teams hit leadoff home runs in the game's first two innings.
 In a 5-4 White Sox victory over Kansas City at U.S. Cellular Field, Royals batters David DeJesus and Emil Brown homer leading off in the first and second inning, respectively, as do Pablo Ozuna and Jermaine Dye for Chicago.

 2008 Melvin Mora collects five hits, including two homers and a pair of doubles, in the Orioles' 16-8 rout over Detroit.
 The Birds' third baseman, who drives in a career-high six runs with 12 total bases, leads Baltimore's 22-hit attack at Comerica Park.